 We use powder-proof paper seed packets (i.e. with no plastic or foil insert), biodegradable grip and seal bags for small bulk orders, and grass paper bags for anything a bit bigger.
 We use the same grip and seal bags for shipping oxygenating pond plants.

-I'm pleased to say we now offer compostable hedge guards, thank goodness, and will be selling compostable forest guards from autumn 2021.
+I'm pleased to say we now offer compostable hedge guards, thank goodness, and will be selling biodegradable hedge guards and compostable forest guards from autumn 2022.

 None of our growers use peat based compost.

 None of our plants, bulbs or seeds have been anywhere near a neonicotinoid ; we have lobbied for a blanket ban of these pesticides since early 2011.

 No pesticides or fungicides are used in the production of our wildflower plants, aquatic plants, native trees and hedging, and wildflower bulbs.
 Fungicides may be used on our fruit trees.
 Herbicide may be used to clear seedbeds for seeds and trees, and to selectively manage some of the sites from which our seed mixes are harvested.
 Our suppliers are moving to replace chemical with mechanical weed and grass control, and we are hopeful that over time more of them will become organically certified.

 With the exception of some ornamental bulbs and shrubs/trees, all the plants and seeds we sell are grown in the UK from UK stock (we're hopeful that there might soon be no exceptions).
 This has always been one of our core principles - for many reasons - and significantly reduces our carbon footprint, as does our busines model, in which suppliers generally ship directly to customers.
 We heat our administrative office with a biomass boiler.

 I guess given the quantities of trees and plants we sell we could claim to be massively carbon negative!